In this article, you’ll learn what are the different types of car body styles available in the automobile industry.

 I know that you have questions like what are the different types of car body styles available to see?
-To help you understand and keeping it easy, we have described all vehicle options into main categories.
-This will help you to choose the right type of car so that you can make an informed decision.
+To help you understand and keep it easy, we have described all vehicle options into main categories.
+This will help you choose the right type of car to make an informed decision.

-The first thing you could notice when you look at the car is its shape, body style, its size, seater, doors, and more.
+The first thing you could notice when you look at the car is its shape, body style, size, seater, doors, and more.
 In this article, we are looking at the vehicles according to their body style.

 Types of Car Body Styles

-Following are the list of different types of car body styles:
+Following is the list of different types of car body styles: